Your vulva is the external part of your female genitals that you can see. Your vagina is inside your body.

 Some evidence suggests that probiotic supplements can be useful in preventing and treating vaginal infections, especially bacterial vaginosis, but more research is needed to support this.

 Sometimes vulval irritation involves a cycle of itching, scratching, skin splitting and then a secondary infection.
-Many women are embarrassed to discuss their problem and they may ignore symptoms for years before they seek help.

 The sooner you seek help, the sooner your symptoms will improve.